Lanchon/openwrt-sax1v1k/README.md

 Because this device has secure boot enabled, the boot process cannot be interrupted.
 This meant that any failed upgrade of OpenWrt (due to interruption, a bug in the image, etc) could not be recovered and instantly turned the device into a brick.
-Suck a brick could only be recovered via JTAG; serial access could not do the trick.
+Such a brick could only be recovered via JTAG; serial access could not do the trick.
-Now this U-Boot configuration script fixes these issues and allows trivial recovery, even without serial access.
+This new U-Boot configuration script fixes these issues and allows trivial recovery, even without serial access.

-It is heavily based on prior work by:
+This script builds upon prior scripts by:
 - [Paul Francis Nel](https://github.com/MeisterLone/Askey-RT5010W-D187-REV6/blob/master/Patch/open.sh)
 - [Connor Yoon](https://github.com/gotofbi/Qualcommax_NSS_sax1v1k/blob/main/open.sh)